juanm-ibarbalz/centinai/backend/README.md

 ### GET /metrics

 Returns all metrics for conversations associated with a specific agent belonging to the authenticated user.
-Supports pagination.
+Supports date range filtering.

 **Query parameters:**

 - `agentPhoneNumberId` (required): the agent's identifier.
   **See [Phone Number Query Parameter Normalization](#phone-number-query-parameter-normalization) for accepted formats.**
-- `limit` (optional): maximum number of results to return.
-Default: 20.
+- `dateFrom` (optional): Start date for filtering (ISO string).
+Includes metrics with endTime on or after this date.
-- `offset` (optional): number of results to skip.
-Default: 0.
+- `dateTo` (optional): End date for filtering (ISO string).
+Includes metrics with endTime on or before this date.

 **Required header:**